by Hoala Greevy Founder CEO of Paubox

 And since the recipient field uses a person’s name and email address, we can tie a medical condition (i.e., the sender’s name and email) to them.

 It may sound overly conservative.
 It may even sound absurd.
 But that’s the state of email marketing and HIPAA compliance today.

-Read on to learn more about why these features differentiate Project Orca from our competitors’ products.
+Read on to learn more about why these features differentiate Paubox Marketing from our competitors’ products.

 How to make your email marketing HIPAA compliant